trilbymedia/grav-plugin-git-sync/README.md

 * Webhooks support allow for automatic synchronization from the Git Repository with secure Webhook URL auto-generated and support for Webhook Secret (when available)
 * Automatically handles simple merges behind the scenes
 * Easy one-click button to reset your local changes and restores it to the actual state of the git repository
-* Easy one-click button to manually synchronize
+* Easy one-click button for manual synchronization
-* Support for Admin Quick Tray so you can synchronize from anywhere in Admin
+* Support for Admin Quick Tray, so you can synchronize from anywhere in Admin
 * Ability to customize whether GitSync should synchronize upon save or just manually
 * Customize the Committer Name, choose between Git User, GitSync Commiter Name, Grav User Name and Grav user Fullname
 * With the built-in Form Process action `gitsync`, you can trigger the synchronization anytime someone submits a post.
 * Any 3rd party plugin can integrate with Git Sync and trigger the synchronization through the `gitsync` event.
-* Built-in CLI command to automate synchronizations
+* Built-in CLI commands to automate synchronizations
 * Log any command performed by GitSync to ensure everything runs smoothly or debug potential issues

 # Command Line Interface

-Git Sync comes with a CLI that allows to run synchronizations right within your terminal.
-This feature is extremely useful in case you'd like to run an autonomous periodic crontab job to synchronize with your repository.
+Git Sync comes with a CLI that allows running synchronizations right within your terminal.
+This feature is extremely useful in case you'd like to run an autonomous periodic crontab jobs to synchronize with your repository.

 To execute the command simply run: